 You can expect game servers located in the same city as you to have latency values of under 5ms.
 Remember that ms refers to milliseconds, so 5ms would be equal to 0.005 seconds.
 That’s virtually instantaneous.

-If you’re a gamer in Singapore connecting to a game server in the US, you can expect latency numbers to be at least 150ms simply from the distance alone.
+If you’re a gamer in Singapore connecting to a game server in the US, you can expect the numbers to be at least 150ms simply from the distance alone.
 While bytes of data can travel through fibre optic cables really quickly – about 200,000km per second – consider that the straight distance between Singapore and the Los Angeles is already about 14,112km.